zaidpathanGit/PHP-CI-MODCON/README.md

 $obj2 = new ModelGenerator();

 /**
- * Call the methods to generate single controller or to generate controller
+ * Call the methods to generate single model or to generate controller
  * for all the tables available inside your database.
  */